 Unlike many other Howard Center programs, clients do not need to have an appointment to receive services.
 However, for more information, clients can call Safe Recovery at 802-488-6067 or 802-488-6000.

-The Safety Connection program helps people with intellectual disabilities or autism live independently in the community setting of their choice.
-The program assists youth in transition, single adults, families, and elders who wish to age in place.
-Safety Connection works with clients and their support teams which may include Howard Center staff and community partners.
-This program offers the least intrusive community living support offered by Howard Center, and special technology helps clients connect to trained clinicians when needed.
+The Safety Connection program helps people with intellectual and age-related disabilities and mental health challenges to live independently in the community setting of their choice.
+The program supports transition-age youth, single adults, families, and elders who wish to age in place.
+Safety Connection works with individuals and their support teams which may include Howard Center staff and community partners.
+The program’s mission is to help participants feel safe and connected to a larger support community; promote health and wellness; and increase and preserve self-determination.

 Safety Connection offers different levels of support based on individual need and preference.
-The use of home security technology, call buttons, and supervised smoke detection provide immediate access to an experienced Safety Connection Operator between the hours of 8:00 p.m. and 7:00 a.m.
+The use of personal help buttons, fall detection, and environmental monitoring connect participants directly to experienced Safety Connection operators between the hours of 8:00 p.m. and 7:00 a.m.

 School Services Program